In his message posted in the topic how to separate neat geopolymer , Dr. Zhang Yunsheng (zhangys) from Southeast University, Hong Kong, China, wrote:

 However, there is always some amount of metakaolin that is consumed with reference to XRD, IR and MAS-NMR spectral.

 X-ray diffraction of geopolymers of the Na-PSS, K-PSS, (Na,K)-PSS types, are rather boring because they are amorphous by XRD.
 We get an amorphous diagram.
-Details were given on pages 23-24, of the Proceedings of the Geopolymer ‘99 Conference.
-Please refer to these pages, or let your library acquire the Proceedings if you do not have them.
+Details are given in Prof. Davidovits’ book Geopolymer Chemistry & Applications, Chapter 4.

-What you see in XRD are not remains of the raw-material (in this case the so-called metakaolin), but of the crystalline elements, which are always found in it, for example: muscovite, titanium oxide, quartz, etc. (see Fig. 11, page 24).
-These elements do not take part in the geopolymerization.
+What you see in XRD are not remains of the raw-material (in this case the so-called metakaolin), but of the crystalline elements, which are always found in it, for example: muscovite, titanium oxide, quartz, etc. These elements do not take part in the geopolymerization.

-As for 27Al NMR, Fig. 12, page 23 of Geopolymer ‘99 shows that it does not contain any Al(V) and Al(VI) sites, exclusively Al(IV).
+As for 27Al NMR, the spectrum does not contain any Al(V) and Al(VI) sites, exclusively Al(IV).
 If you find remains of the so-called metakaolin, i.e. Al(V-VI), this means that your experimental conditions are not appropriate.

 Prof. Dr. Joseph Davidovits.